 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like mitral valve prolapse here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here mitral valve prolapse is often associated with palpitations in the pattern “Phlegm-Fluids in the hypochondrium”.
+For instance here mitral valve prolapse is often associated with palpitations in the pattern “/tcm-education-center/patterns/phlegm-fluids-in-the-hypochondrium”.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
 In the case of mitral valve prolapse we’ve identified that a herbal formula called Shi Zao Tang can help treat the patterns behind the symptom.